erik73/hassio-addons/steve/DOCS.md

 Important: This addon requires that the MariaDB add-on is installed and running!

 This add-on is experimental.
-Steve is an OCCP server for communicationg with charge points
+Steve is an OCPP server for communicationg with charge points

 ## Installation